Midwest Film Festival

 The Midwest Film Festival is the USA's only film festival solely dedicated to Midwest films.
 Only films from the eight-state Midwest region of Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio and Wisconsin are considered for screening.

-The festival is hosted every first Tuesday of the month, initially at Chicago's Landmark Century Centre Cinema and presently at the Gene Siskel Film Center.
+The festival was originally hosted every first Tuesday of the month at Chicago's Landmark Century Centre Cinema but is presently held on the final Monday of the month at the Gene Siskel Film Center.
 Originally named the Midwest Independent Film Festival in 2004, the festival formally changed its name to the Midwest Film Festival in 2020 in a rebranding strategy spearheaded by festival director Erica Duffy.